 Place the flour, salt, olive oil, seasoning and the yeast mix in a large bowl and mix together.
 Simple!
 Gradually add in flour to get a nice ball that is not too sticky.
 If the dough is dry, add in warm water by the teaspoon.
 You should end up with a ball of dough that is not too sticky and not crumbly.
 You do not want to work the dough too much, it will become chewy.
 Just a couple minutes is fine.

 Remove ball from bowl.
-Add a coating of oil to the bowl and put the ball back in and allow to rise for 1-2 hours.
+Add a coating of oil to the bowl and put the ball back in and allow to rise for at least 30 minutes and up to two hours, preferably in a warmer area.
 It will grow in size so make sure the bowl is large enough.
 When ready to use, punch it down to remove the larger air pockets and remove from bowl to a floured area.
 Flour just so it does not stick.
 You do not need to roll it out!
 You can also save the dough in the frig for a couple days, or freeze it in sealed bags for a month.

 Roughly shape it into a roundish blob about the size of the skillet.
 I like using the dough for a large and a small skillet, so I separate a small blob.
 Take the cast iron skillet and liberally spread olive oil on the bottom and sides.
 Place the dough blob into the center and push it out to the edges, keeping it roughly even thickness.
 There is enough dough to make a large skillet pizza that is very thick.
 I like to spread the dough between a large skillet and a small skillet to make a medium and a personal pan pizza.
 If you want a thinner crust, feel free to use less of the dough and roll it out to make it thin and use the rest to make bread sticks!
 If you use ALL of the dough in one skillet, your pizza crust will be over one inch thick.
 You can control the thickness!